zebity/jaxws-client-with-java-11/README.md

 The much longer directory structure reflects ONVIF wsdl one ...

-NOTE: Change to pom.xml broke CXF generation, need to diagnosis issue (wsimport -> Jakarta EE works)
+NOTE: Wound out changes to pom.xml that broke CXF generation, need to diagnosis issue/s.
+ (wsimport -> Jakarta EE works - for generation but needs extra depencies to build)

 ## Requirements